split

 The park is home to rich biodiversity, beech, fir, and spruce forests dominate, along with meadows filled with wildflowers.
 While it’s wildlife includes brown bears, wolves, lynx, deer, and a variety of bird species such as owls, eagles, and herons.

-For more information on Dubrovnik and surrounding areas check out this website.
+For more information on Split and surrounding areas check out this website.